When you buy with our links, we may earn a commission. See how we work with brands

 Pressure Relief Test

 The Saatva Classic has an outstanding level of pressure relief.
-During our tests, I did not feel any significant level of pressure points build up on my body.
-The mattress is equipped with 4.5″ of comfort material.
+During our tests, I felt no significant pressure points on my body.

 Comfort Layer